 Fund Manager and team

-Find out more about Investec from their website.
+Find out more about Ninety One at its website.

 Co-Head Of Africa Fixed Income

-Nazmeera is a co-head of SA & Africa Fixed Income as well as economist and strategist for the Emerging Market Fixed Income team at Investec Asset Management.
+Nazmeera is Deputy Managing Director for South Africa at Ninety One.
 Nazmeera joined the firm in 2013 from Macquarie First South.
 She began her career as an economist at Merrill Lynch in South Africa and London.
 Nazmeera is also a non-executive director of Mercedes-Benz South Africa and was a non-executive director of Transnet SOC from 2010 to 2015.